Chiraagkv/ASL-Alphabets/README.md

 # ASL-Alphabets
-project that detects ASL alphabets
+A project that detects ASL sign languages using computer vision

-## How to use
-* train and save a model on the dataset
+## Libraries Used
+* Mediapipe
+* Opencv
+* Tensorflow
-* clone the repo
+* Numpy
-* change model directory as required